n0stack/n0stack/README.md

 The n0stack is...

 - a cloud provider.
-    - You can use some features: booting VMs, managing networks and so on.
+    - You can use some features: booting VMs, managing networks and so on (see also [n0proto](n0proto/).)
 - simple.
     - There are shortcode and fewer options.
 - using gRPC.